 As happens on many homesteads, our chickens have stopped laying with the shorter winter days.
 We decided to let them follow their natural rhythms with the seasons and haven’t put a light in their coop to keep the eggs coming.
 We figure, if they naturally take a break for the season, we’ll let them follow that design!

 Also, since we hope to eventually go totally off-grid, depending on a light just doesn’t line up with the plan.
-As a result of this, we have found ourselves rather eggless!
+As a result of this, we have found ourselves rather eggless and searching for egg substitutes!
 Now, I know we could just drive down to the local mega-mart and load up on cheap cartons – it would be easy.
 But with self-sufficiency at the heart of why we are homesteading, we have decided to go without and learn how to enjoy things more seasonally.

 This is not a new experience for us, though.
 When we lived in the city, buying free-range, grass-fed eggs was expensive, and those eggs were precious.
 As a result of that scarcity, I learned a lot of alternative ways of baking breads and desserts, often reducing the number of eggs called for or replacing them with something different altogether.